fouad09/AI/dqn/Report.md

   A neural network with 2 hidden layers with 64 units each.

 ## The Agent:
- ### 1) 2 Q-networks: a local netwok and a target network.
+ #### 1) 2 Q-networks: a local netwok and a target network.
+         * the q-network is used to estimate the state / action-value function.
+         * the target network is used to stabilize the learning process.

- ### 2) A replay buffer to store the tuples (state, action, next state, reward)
+ #### 2) A replay buffer to store the tuples (state, action, next state, reward)
+        * After each iteration the agent store the following tuple inside a buffer.
+        * We will simple from this buffer a batch in order to estimate the state / action-value function.
+        * We use this value function to derive the optimal policy.

-# The Parameters
+## The Parameters

-Replay buffer size = 10000
+        * Replay buffer size = 10000
-Batch size = 64
+        * Batch size = 64
-Gamma (discount factor for the bellman equation) = 0.99 Learning rate = 0.0005
+        * Gamma (discount factor for the bellman equation) = 0.99
+        * Learning rate = 0.0005
-Update frequency of the target network = 4
+        * Update frequency of the target network = 4
-Number fo episodes = 2000
+        * Number fo episodes = 2000

-# Results
+## Results
 The agent was able to reach an average score of 15 after 800 episodes with this simple architecture.